-If you’ve never tried Reishi mushrooms, you are missing out on a good thing.
+You are missing out on a good thing if you’ve never tried Reishi mushrooms.
 These mushrooms are full of antioxidants and nutrients.
-Studies have shown them to have detoxifying properties and healing properties and more – much more.
+Studies have shown them to have detoxifying properties and healing properties, and more – much more.

 Reishi mushrooms are readily available dried, ground in capsules, or as an extract.
 You can easily hydrate the dry ones by soaking them in water.
-Once they are moist, they can be diced and added to your sautees.
+Once they are moist, they can be diced and added to soups and stews.
 We will link to some high-quality sources for Reishi mushrooms later in this article.

 10 Healthy Reasons to Add Reishi Mushrooms to Your Diet

-Read on for 10 reasons why you should include the Reishi mushroom as a part of your diet.
+Read on for ten reasons to include the Reishi mushroom in your diet.

 Life-Extension Magazine published a lengthy article about the anti-aging qualities of Reishi Mushrooms.
-Specifically, these mushrooms contain Ganoderma lucidum peptide, which is a protein that researchers are studying for its powerful antioxidant characteristics.
+Specifically, these mushrooms contain Ganoderma lucidum peptide, a protein researchers are studying for its powerful antioxidant characteristics.

 Reishi mushrooms are a great detoxifier, especially for the liver.
-They may also be useful in protecting the liver from the toxic chemicals that we encounter in our day-to-day lives.
+They may also be useful in protecting the liver from the toxic chemicals we encounter daily.